semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 The `channels` property holds a list of strings.
 Each string item is the name of a Slack channel.

+A notification can send a message to multiple Slack channels.

 ## An example